Sleep Disorders and Parasomnias

 A person experiencing a night terror abruptly awakes from sleep in a terrified state, but is confused and unable to communicate.
 They do not respond to voices and are difficult to fully awaken.
 Night terrors last about 15 minutes, after which time the person usually lies down and appears to fall back asleep.
 People who have night terrors (sometimes called sleep terrors) usually don't remember the events the next morning.
 Night terrors are similar to nightmares, but usually occur during deep sleep.

-Sleepwalking occurs when a person appears to be awake and moving around but is actually asleep.
+Sleepwalking occurs when a person appears to be awake and moving around, but is actually asleep.
 He or she has no memory of the episode.
 Sleepwalking most often occurs during deep non-REM sleep (stages 3 and 4 sleep) early in the night and it can occur during REM sleep in the early morning.
-This disorder is most commonly seen in children between the ages of 8 and 12; however, sleepwalking can occur among younger children, adults, and seniors.
+This disorder is most commonly seen in children between ages 5 and 12; however, sleepwalking can occur among younger children, adults, and seniors.

 Sleepwalking appears to run in families.
 Contrary to what many people believe, it is not dangerous to wake a person who is sleepwalking.
 The sleepwalker simply may be confused or disoriented for a short time upon awakening.
 Although waking a sleepwalker is not dangerous, sleepwalking itself can be dangerous, because the person is unaware of his or her surroundings and can bump into objects or fall down.
 In most children, it tends to stop as they enter the teen years.